epicentre-msf/outbreak-tools/README.md

 ```

 The repo contains codes and input files for a linelist builder written in VBA.

 - `input` folder contains All the input files needed for building the linelist:

-  - Setup files in the `setup` folder : (Dictionary and parameters for building the linelist)
+  - Setup files in the `outbreak-tools-setup` folder in `.xlsb` format.
-  - A geobase files in the `geobase` folder: (Geobase data in excel .xlsx formats that are loaded in the designer)
+  - Geobase files in the `geobase` folder: (Geobase data in excel `.xlsx` formats that could be loaded in the designer)
 - `src` folder contains all the source codes in flat files used in the designer.
-- `linelist_designer.xlsb` is the designer file.
+- `designer.xlsb` is the designer file.